 Alcoholic cardiomyopathy is a form of heart disease caused by alcohol abuse.
-Long-term alcohol abuse weakens and thins the heart muscle.
-The damaged muscle cannot pump blood as it should, which deprives the body tissues of oxygen.
-This can lead to multiple other health problems and even death.
+Long-term alcohol abuse weakens and thins the heart muscle, affecting its ability to pump blood.
+When the heart can’t pump blood efficiently, the lack of blood flow disrupts all your major body functions.
+This can lead to heart failure and other life-threatening health conditions.

 - shortness of breath

-- cough that produces a frothy, pink mucus
+- a cough that produces a frothy, pink mucus

-During the office exam, the doctor will first check the pulse and blood pressure, and listen to the lungs and heart.
-The doctor can detect potential signs of congestive heart failure, including:
+During the exam, your doctor will check your pulse and blood pressure.
+They’ll also listen to your lungs and heart to check for any abnormal sounds.
+Your doctor can identify potential signs of alcoholic cardiomyopathy or heart failure, including: